ShubhankhGandham/AirTicketReservation/README.md

 prices.
 As the prices vary from day to day from site to site they can choose a flight company and they can as per their comfort.

-It was a great experience for our team members to work together.
+I was the team leader for this project and it was a great experience for our team members to work together.
 We faced many ups and downs in doing the project.
 But, finally we are happy as we could finish the project within the time given to us , and we